Homepage of the site 'What to do with your life?'

 The failure of modern science to solve all major problems

-We can observe that the arrival of modern science, and the technological explosion that followed, have not delivered solutions up to the level of expectations regarding major individual and collective problems.
-Science mostly deals with extremely specialized questions, whose implications in our lives are very limited, and it seems to produce almost as many catastrophes (ecology, weapons of mass destruction) as solutions.
+It can be observed that the arrival of modern science and the subsequent technological explosion have not provided solutions commensurate with expectations regarding major individual and collective problems.
+Science primarily deals with highly specialized questions whose implications in our lives are minimal and seems to produce almost as many calamities (ecology, weapons of mass destruction) as solutions.

 Cause of the failure

-Solving a problem implies carrying out the following process:1.
-Identify the problem.2.
-Conduct a thorough analysis.3.
-Develop a solution, often partial.4.
-Implement it.Even without mentioning its great usefulness at the analysis stage, science is of major importance in developing a solution.
-This is so true that as soon as one regularly practices the serious method of problem-solving, one notices that what is possible in terms of a solution is often largely determined by the available technologies, which leads to an interest in science.
+Without even mentioning its great utility at the analysis stage, science is of major importance for developing a solution.
+It is so true that as soon as one regularly practices the serious method of problem-solving, it becomes apparent that what is possible at the solution level is often largely determined by available technologies, which leads to an interest in science.

 New comment